arcSurfer73878/Public-Backend-NC-News/README.md

 promises
 ```

-Make sure you've navigated into the folder and install all dependecies using:
+Make sure you've navigated into the folder and install all dependencies using:

 ```
 npm i